simbahoonz/JsInlinzFunction/README.md

 const
     finalFunction = new Function(...uncprFunc[0], funcBody);
 ```
 Then, you can use **finalFunction** to do the same thing as the modal function do, but faster.
+Also, you can generate a batch of different versions of the same function.